yd-ono/AI-for-edge-microshift-demo/README.md

 Now, we have our cloud-native platform ready to run workloads.
 Think about this: we have an edge computing optimized Kubernetes distribution ready to run an AI workload, and make use of the integrated GPU from the NVIDIA Jetson board.
 It's awesome!

-## AI models
+## AI Web App

-The final step is to deploy the AI models that will perform face detection and face recognition.
+The final step is to deploy the AI Web App that will perform face detection and face recognition.
 This pod is basically a Flask server that will get the streams of the cameras once they are connected, and start working on a discrete number of frames.

 Let's deploy the AI models on MicroShift:

 ```
+oc new-project ai-for-edge
-oc apply -f server/cam-server.yaml
+oc apply -f webapp.deploy.yaml
 ```

 After few seconds: